YvesCoding/vuescrolljs/docs/README.md

 actionText: Get Started →
 actionLink: /guide/
 features:
-  - title: Restful Api
+  - title: Customizable
-    details: There are many apis that you can use them to do a lot of work.
+    details: Full customizable, you can customizable scrollbar, rail, scroll button and so on
-  - title: Option-based system
+  - title: Convenient
-    details: Just changing the configuration can achieve many functions.
+    details: Just warp the content by <vue-scroll>, and you can have your own custom scrollbar
-  - title: Full customizable
+  - title: Powerful
-    details: You can customize scroll container, scroll panel, scroll content, scrollbar...
+    details: Not only customize scrollbar, you can also use it to implement push-to-refresh, push-to-load and so on
 footer: MIT Licensed | Copyright © 2018-present Yi(Yves) Wang
 ---